1. Home

 Learn What Score You'll Need and What Course Credit You'll Receive

 The AP U.S. Government and Politics exam covers the U.S. Constitution, political beliefs, political parties, interest groups, the media, the institutions of the national government, public policy, and civil rights.
-In 2008, over 175,000 students took the exam.
-A high score on the AP U.S. Government and Politics exam will sometimes fulfill a college's history or social science requirement.
+If a college offers course credit for the exam, it will typically be in Political Science or American History.

 To learn more specific information about the AP U.S. Government and Politics exam, be sure to visit the official College Board website.